Ginger Baker: 1990s

 In 1992 Baker played with the hard rock group Masters of Reality with bassist Googe and singer/guitarist Chris Goss on the album Sunrise on the Sufferbus.

 BBM (Bruce Baker Moore) formed in 1993.
 The short-lived power trio with the line-up of Baker, Jack Bruce and Irish blues rock guitarist Gary Moore recorded the album Around the Next Dream, released 1994.

 Baker lived in Parker, Colorado between 1993 and 1999, in part due to his passion for polo.
 Baker not only participated in polo events at the Salisbury Equestrian Park, but he also sponsored an ongoing series of jam sessions and concerts at the equestrian centre on weekends.
 His past drug history increasingly caused him problems with U.S. immigration, so in 1999 he sold his property in Parker and moved to South Africa.
-In 1994, he formed The Ginger Baker Trio with bassist Charlie Haden and guitarist Bill Frisell.
+In 1994, he formed the Ginger Baker Trio with bassist Charlie Haden and guitarist Bill Frisell.

 2000s and 2010s

 On 3 May 2005, Baker reunited with Eric Clapton and Jack Bruce for a series of Cream concerts at the Royal Albert Hall and Madison Square Garden.
 The London concerts were recorded and released as Royal Albert Hall London May 2-3-5-6, 2005 (2005).
 In a Rolling Stone article written in 2009, Bruce is quoted as saying, "It's a knife-edge thing between me and Ginger.
 Nowadays, we're happily co-existing in different continents [Bruce, who died in 2014, lived in Britain, while Baker lived in South Africa] ... although I was thinking of asking him to move.
 He's still a bit too close".

 In 2008 a bank clerk, Lindiwe Noko, was charged with defrauding Baker of almost R500,000 ($60,000).
-Baker said he had hired Noko as a personal assistant, paying her £7 per day (about R100) for performing various errands, and alleged she used this position to uncover his private banking information and make unauthorized withdrawals.
+Baker said he had hired Noko as a personal assistant, paying her £7 per day (about R100) for performing errands, and alleged she used this position to uncover his private banking information and make unauthorised withdrawals.

 Noko claimed that the money was a gift after she and Baker became lovers.
 Baker replied, "I've a scar that only a woman who had a thing with me would know.
 It's there and she doesn't know it's there."
 Noko pleaded not guilty but was convicted of fraud.
-In October 2010 she was sentenced to three years of "correctional supervision", a type of community service.
+In October 2010, she was sentenced to three years of "correctional supervision", a type of community service.
 Baker called the sentence "a travesty".

 His autobiography Hellraiser was published in 2009.
-Throughout 2013 and 2014, he toured with the Ginger Baker Jazz Confusion, a quartet comprising Baker, saxophonist Alfred "Pee Wee" Ellis, bassist Alec Dankworth, and percussionist Abass Dodoo.
-In 2014 Baker signed with Motéma Music to release the album Why?
+In 2013 and 2014, he toured with the Ginger Baker Jazz Confusion, a quartet comprising Baker, saxophonist Alfred "Pee Wee" Ellis, bassist Alec Dankworth, and percussionist Abass Dodoo.
+In 2014, Baker signed with Motéma Music to release the album Why?.